Cook County Sheriff’s Office command post opening in River North

-CHICAGO — Between the restaurants and nightlife at Clark and Illinois – sits a new Cook County Sheriff’s Office command post.
+CHICAGO — A new command post in River North marks the launch of the Cook County Sheriff’s Office’s new tool to help fight crime downtown.

+The new command post sits between restaurants and nightlife at Clark and Illinois streets.
+More than 100 of Cook County Sheriff’s officers will work out of this office.
+They’re coming to this area after downtown has seen a climb in crime since the height of the pandemic.

-It may not look like much from the outside, but inside 2nd ward Alderman Brian Hopkins hopes is part of the solution to rising crime in River North.
+It may not look like much from the outside, but inside, Ald.
+Brian Hopkins (2nd Ward) hopes is part of the solution to rising crime in River North.

 “This is a force multiplier.
 The sheriff’s office has been very active on the South and West sides for several years actually, but we need help downtown too,” Hopkins said.